Quick answer

 What Is a Sales Funnel?

 A sales funnel is a model that shows how many prospects enter at the top (awareness) and how many convert at each stage until they become customers.
-It's the funnel-shaped view of your conversion rate and where prospects drop off.
-If you're asking what a sales funnel is: it's the funnel-shaped view of your conversion rate and where prospects drop off.
+It's the funnel-shaped view of your conversion rate, wide at the top, narrow at the bottom, that surfaces exactly where prospects drop off.

 Sales Funnel Definition